sarahlouisethomson/compute-fractal-dimension-local-optima-networks/README.md

-# compute-fractal-dimension-local-optima-networks
+# fractal-dimension-of-local-optima-networks
-Code for computing multifractal dimension spectra for local optima networks (LONs)
+Code for computing fractal dimensions of local optima networks.
+Please see inside "deterministic" and "probabilistic" directories for individual instructions on how to compile and run the programs.